 Any deviation from a norm in the amounts of this hormone may lead to certain health issues.
 High levels of estradiol can lead to acne, osteoporosis, depression, and low libido.
 Excess of this type of estrogen may even increase the chance of developing breast or uterine cancer.
 Lack of estradiol may promote weight gain and cardiovascular issues (6).

-The norm of estrogen varies for men, pregnant women, women who hit menopause, women during their reproductive years, and others.
+The reference values for estrogen varies for men, pregnant women, women who hit menopause, women during their reproductive years, and others.

 The normal blood levels of estradiol in women are (11):